scality/metalk8s/docs/installation/introduction.rst

 containers and can be managed by the cluster (control plane services, described below).

-Control plane and Workload plane
+Control Plane and Workload Plane
 """"""""""""""""""""""""""""""""
 This dichotomy is central to MetalK8s, and often referred to in other Kubernetes concepts.